nickzoic/nick.zoic.org/art/spreadsheets/index.md

 magically extract types and form classes etc.
-You could use some heuristic or another, like the [Decompilers](https://en.wikipedia.org/wiki/Decompiler) of old[2] but fixing up the wrong guesses is always going to be a bear.
+You could use some heuristic or another, like the [Decompilers](https://en.wikipedia.org/wiki/Decompiler) of old but fixing up the wrong guesses is always going to be a bear.
 Header rows aren't always marked, columns aren't always consistent, formulae may be different or missing in places.